Vitamin Blood Tests

 Vitamin C test may be ordered when a person shows symptoms of its deficiency such as fatigue, muscle and joint pain, weight loss and others.

-Vitamin C is not produced by the body, so it is very important to ingest it through foods and supplements that contain it.
+This vitamin is not produced by the body, so it is very important to ingest it through foods and supplements that contain it.

 Vitamin D 25-Hydroxy Test measures the amount of vitamin D in the body.
 Vitamin D helps regulate calcium and phosphate.
 Concentrations of Vitamin D provide a picture of renal health, also a deficiency of vitamin D can lead to bone weakness, bad teeth, increased risk of a heart attack, cancer, respiratory disorders and immune system dysfunction.